Geophysical and Atmospheric Sciences BSc

 Learning and teaching

-Most modules combine lectures with practicals, workshops or seminars, depending on the subject.
-These are enhanced with skills classes, fieldtrips and small group academic tutorials.
+Most modules combine lectures with practical sessions, workshops or seminars, depending on the subject.
+These are enhanced with skills classes, field trips and small group academic tutorials.
 You can expect to study in a variety of settings, from large lecture theatres to computer clusters, seminar rooms, tutorials, laboratories, visualisation suites and out in the field.

 You'll have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff.
 You'll have fortnightly academic tutorials with your tutor throughout your first two years, in your tutor group (of typically 5 students), as well as one-to-one meetings twice per semester.
-In addition, our excellent student support team is based close to where you’ll work and study to help with anything from academic advice to timetabling and project submission enquiries.
+In addition, our excellent student support team is there to help with anything from academic advice to timetabling and project submission enquiries.
 You'll also receive support from fellow students through our peer mentoring scheme.

 Assessment